skienzmatishun/rippreport/content/p/wonderful-wednesday/index.md

 ---
-title: "WONDERFUL WEDNESDAY"
+title: WONDERFUL WEDNESDAY
 date: 2016-07-13
-thumbnail: "img/wonderful-wednesday.png"
+thumbnail: img/wonderful-wednesday.png
 categories:
 - wonderful-wednesday
 tags:
 - corte
 - fiddler
 - fly-creek
 - kant
 - sullivan
 authors:
 - ripp-report
+alttags: "Vote button with red, white, and blue stripes and stars, referencing political discussion in the article"
 ---
 The article posted by Fairhope Times that was reposted on Ripp Report resulted in many people taking issue with my innuendo, ”The Governor had a special assistant, just saying” was radically misunderstood by some folks.
 Some took it as having a sexual connotation and even brought up adultery.
 My reference to the governor assistant was — look at the trouble he has heaped on himself and his assistant.
 He has yet to be charged with anything.
 Take your minds out of the gutter.

 {{< socialpreview url="https://thefairhopetimes.blogspot.com/2016/07/this-years-travel-expenses-for-city.html" >}}